 Well, at the risk once again of sounding like a Luddite and a paranoiac, we grow ever more wary of the unseen presences that follow us around the internet.

-Last week, Congress heard testimony from internet executives about Russians buying advertisements online designed to influence the 2016 elections.
-Using a method called “microtargeting,” Russians were able to personalize ads to reach possibly millions of American voters.
+In 2017, Congress heard testimony from internet executives about Russians buying advertisements online designed to influence the 2016 elections.
+Using a method called “micro-targeting,” Russians were able to personalize ads to reach possibly millions of American voters.

 In other words, if you visited a site that backed or discussed one side of an issue in the campaign, you were likely to see ads on other sites that reinforced that argument.
-According to a story in The Washington Post last week, Russian trolls were able to design ads that backed perceived prejudices, preconceptions, and out and out phony stories using microtargeting.
+According to a story in the Washington Post, Russian trolls were able to design ads that backed perceived prejudices, preconceptions, and out and out phony stories using micro-targeting.

-Right now, the new rules of advertising on the internet threaten our democracy.
-If the giants of online industries are allowed to continue to collect microdata on all of us, the problems associated with microtargeting will invite malicious use of the information.
+Right now, the rules of advertising on the internet threaten our democracy.
+If the giants of online industries are allowed to continue to collect micro-data on all of us, the problems associated with micro-targeting will invite malicious use of the information.

 Russian actions in the 2016 election should be a wake-up call to our nation.
 No matter what our political leanings are, all of us should want assurances our elections are free of outside interference.

 This week, the Senate Intelligence Committee voted on a bipartisan basis to develop legislation designed to keep Russians and other foreign actors from intervening in the 2020 election.
 One can only hope the president will sign such legislation if it makes its way through both houses of Congress.

 * Editorials reflect the opinion of the publisher.